QubitPi/management-blogs/docs/_posts/2022-08-08-artificial-neural-networks.md

 Perceptrons
 -----------

-One type of ANN system is based on a unit called a perceptron, illustrated in figure below:
+One type of ANN system is based on a unit called a **perceptron**, illustrated in figure below:

 ![Error loading ann-a-perceptron.png]({{ "/assets/img/ann-a-perceptron.png" | relative_url}})